 The Water of Leith, which flows through Leith Valley, along the western side of the Botanic Garden, and then through the university grounds, is named after a stream in Edinburgh, Scotland.
 The first exotic freshwater fish brought into New Zealand – brown trout – were released in the stream in 1869.

 Otago University students are nicknamed scarfies, after the long scarves they wear in winter, which are blue and gold in support of the province’s rugby team.
 Scarfies is also the title of a 1999 movie, a comic thriller about five student flatmates who find a crop of marijuana being grown in the basement of their dilapidated Dunedin home.

 Long narrow valley, previously on the main road north.
-Northeast Valley is on the road to Mt Cargill and an alternative route to Waitati.
-Annual competitions – in running, and in rolling Jaffa sweets – are held on Baldwin Street, reputedly the world’s steepest street.
+North East Valley is on the road to Mt Cargill and an alternative route to Waitati.
+Annual competitions – in running, and in rolling Jaffa sweets – are held on Baldwin Street, one of the world’s steepest streets.